Rebaptism: Eastern Orthodox Church

-There are reports of instances where Eastern Orthodox Churches re-baptize converts from Protestant and Catholic Churches, though this varies from diocese to diocese.
+There are reports of instances where Eastern Orthodox churches re-baptize converts from Protestant and Catholic churches, though this varies from diocese to diocese.
 Within the OCA (Orthodox Church in America), converts are chrismated rather than rebaptized.
 In ROCOR (the Russian Orthodox Church Outside of Russia) and others, rebaptism does sometimes occur.
 Greek Orthodox practice changed in 1755, when Patriarch Cyril V of Constantinople issued the Definition of the Holy Church of Christ Defending the Holy Baptism Given from God, and Spitting upon the Baptisms of the Heretics Which Are Otherwise Administered; however, the Greek Orthodox do not currently insist on re-baptizing Catholics.

-Reformed Churches
+Reformed tradition

-The Reformed Churches teach that "The sacrament of baptism is but once to be administered unto any person" (Westminster Confession of Faith).
-As such, an individual who was baptized using the Trinitarian formula in a Nicene Christian denomination can received into the Reformed Church through a profession of faith.
-Those coming from religious groups outside Nicene Christianity, such as former members of the Church of Jesus Christ of Latter-day Saints, are rebaptized because the Reformed Church holds that the Mormon baptism was invalid (the Reformed Church does not view this as "rebaptism" but as the individual receiving the sacrament of "baptism" for the first time).
+The Reformed churches teach that "The sacrament of baptism is but once to be administered unto any person" (Westminster Confession of Faith Chapter 28, Paragraph 7).
+As such, an individual who was baptized using the Trinitarian formula in a Nicene Christian denomination can be received into the Reformed churches through a profession of faith.
+Those coming from religious groups outside Nicene Christianity, such as former members of The Church of Jesus Christ of Latter-day Saints, are rebaptized because the Reformed tradition holds that the Mormon baptism was invalid (the Reformed tradition does not view this as "rebaptism" but as the individual receiving the sacrament of "baptism" for the first time).

+Anabaptists

+Anabaptists believe that baptism is only valid once the recipient has full faith in Christ and requests to be baptized.
+They reject infant baptism, deeming it to be invalid.

 Restorationist movements

 Latter Day Saints practice rebaptism, as they believe that the priesthood authority to perform baptisms resides in their church only.
+However, the term rebaptism in The Church of Jesus Christ of Latter-day Saints is more commonly used to refer to baptism of previous members of the church who were excommunicated or had resigned their membership and are rejoining the church in full fellowship.

 Jehovah's Witnesses do not recognize previous baptisms conducted by any other denomination.

 Seventh Day Adventists routinely rebaptize persons who observed the Sabbath on the first day of the week (which they consider to be the wrong day), and now decide to keep the seventh day as Sabbath, and also those who turned from God into open sin but now wish to reenter church membership and fellowship.